Research & Thesis Guidelines

 - Reveal how they used classroom experiences to complete the applied project

-- Demonstrate knowledge in research, investigation, design, deduction, reason, and the completion projects
+- Demonstrate knowledge in research, investigation, design, deduction, reason, and the completion of project

-- Build on the literature and contribute original knowledge to the field of journalism, PR and mass communication
+- Build on the literature and contribute original knowledge to the field of journalism, public relations and mass communication

 - Create a publishable final product

 - Present it in two parts: The first is a presentation is a thesis proposal, which includes an abstract, introduction, review of the literature, research questions and/or hypotheses, and research methods.The second thesis presentation is the defense, which demonstrates that a student has mastered his or her subject area.
 Students present each section of the thesis, findings and conclusions

 - Demonstrate sufficient background preparation to address their topic

 - Thesis committees must have at least three members: a graduate faculty member from inside the Journalism, Publlic Relations & New Media Department, a faculty member from outside the department and an adviser who is a JPR&NM graduate faculty member.
 Committee members offer feedback following the proposal presentation and help guide the student in his or her research.

 For more information, please contact the Graduate Program Director:

 Department of Journalism, Public Relations & New Media